ICCM-EU/openproject_digest/Readme.md

 You must add a custom setting to your OpenProject at https://your.openproject.example.org/custom_fields?tab=UserCustomField.
 It should be called FrequencyDigest, it should be a list and have these values in this order: every 3 hours, daily (default), weekly, disabled

-The CustomField FrequencyNotification should be required, visible and editable.
+The CustomField FrequencyDigest should be required, visible and editable.

 To run this script, setup a virtual environment, and install the required packages: